-Why do I care?
-It’s because women tell me things that men rarely, sometimes never tell me.
-I failed to notice this for the longest time, but when I started to, I decided to sit up and listen, hard.
+Women tell me things that men rarely, sometimes never tell me.
+I failed to notice this for years, but the more I listen to women, the more I want to learn from them.

 Disclaimer: I’m not saying that men don’t care or talk about these types of things.
 In fact, many of these episodes of sexism came to me through a man’s Twitter post.
 BUT WOMEN RETWEETED IT TO ME.